Build-Week-Weight-Lifiting-Journal/Back-end/README.md

 <div id="top"></div>

 # Weight Lifting Journal - Back End
-**Project Objective:** The weight lifting journal aims to give the users the ability to track, and monitor, their progress in gym.
+**Project Objective:** The weight lifting journal aims to give the users the ability to track, and monitor, their progress in the gym.
 Users can create an account, add workouts, and perform CRUD operations to view, add, edit, and delete exercises for each workout.

 **Group Trello Board:** https://trello.com/b/X4AIenFs/weight-lifting-project